silvercart/silvercart/docs/en/01_Techbase/01_Develop/03_The_Plugin_System.md

 As long as you don't want to write your own plugin providers the mechanism for decorating is exactly the one you know from Silverstripe: use a DataObjectDecorator object, add it as extension and provide the methods you want to decorate.
 You can find more information on this and on writing your own plugin providers in the following paragraphs.
 ## The structure of the SilverCart plugin system
 - - -
-The most basic object for plugins is the class “SilvercartPlugin”.
+The most basic object for plugins is the class “Plugin”.
 It provides methods that can and should be used by all plugins.

 This basic object is extended by specialized objects that are plugin-providers for SilverCart classes.
-Among those are e.g. “SilvercartPluginOrder”, “SilvercartPluginShoppingCart”, etc. The plugin-provider objects can be decorated with your own specialized plugins.
+Among those are e.g. “OrderPlugin”, “ShoppingCartPlugin”, etc. The plugin-provider objects can be decorated with your own specialized plugins.
 They expose all possible hooks that you can implemented to provide additional functionality and outputs to the original SilverCart classes.

 ![](_images/silvercart_plugin_system_overview.jpg)